bhoomi2807/se20/README.md

 ## what is setup.py?

 setup.py tells what module/package you are about to install.
-It allows you to easily install Python package.
+It allows you to easily install Python package